 The new Hublot Classic Fusion Opaline Dial (refs.
-542.OX.2610.LR in 42 mm, and 511.OX.2610.LR in 45 mm) automatic watch features a nice combination of colors and textures that, surprisingly enough if you think of it, look extremely well-balanced and even elegant in that ever so slightly arrogant kind of way that Hublot is known for.
+542.OX.2610.LR in 42 mm, and 511.OX.2610.LR in 45 mm) collection features a nice combination of colors and textures that, surprisingly enough if you think of it, look extremely well-balanced and even elegant in that ever so slightly arrogant kind of way that Hublot is known for.
 Although the choice of the mechanism doesn’t look particularly impressive, it is still a very nice time measuring device if you are more worried about a timekeeper’s exterior than about its guts as long as the precious “Swiss Made” inscription is present in the lower half of the dial.

 Although there was a lot of criticism when ETA declared the intention to stop selling its blank movements to third-party clients, the move was actually good for the industry.